Embodied Safer Spaces Policy

-Rachel Meth, Founder/Owner of EMBODIED LLC; Director of EMBODIED Dance
+Rachel Meth, Founder/Owner and Director of EMBODIED LLC

 This policy was drawn in large part, with permission, from that of Triangle Zouk, Dance Jam Productions, developed by Kay Newhouse and Dave Moldover, with reference to the Prevention Institute’s Spectrum of Prevention and the Association of Corporate Council’s Legal Resources, and modeled on codes of conduct from Mobtown Ballroom, Black Hat, and Charlottesville Swing Dance Society, among others, with help and input from many friends and allies.
 This code of conduct was also drawn in part from that of Capital Blues.

 To learn more about dance etiquette, consent, and safety, see Kizomba Community’s collection of resources: http://www.kizombacommunity.com/service-category/resources/.